-Command Description and Purpose show ip mroute Displays the contents of the mroute table. • Use this command to confirm that the F flag is set for the mroutes on the first hop router.

-Description and Purpose Displays the rate that active sources are sending to multicast groups, in kb/s.
-Use this command to display information about the multicast packet rate for active sources sending to groups on the first hop router.
+Command Description and Purpose show ip mroute Displays the contents of the mroute table. • Use this command to confirm that the F flag is set for the mroutes on the first hop router. show ip mroute active Displays the rate that active sources are sending to multicast groups, in kb/s. • Use this command to display information about the multicast packet rate for active sources sending to groups on the first hop router.